YR/light-traits/README.md

-A light trait composition library based on `Object.create`.
+A simple trait composition library based on `Object.create`.
 This is a fork of [light-traits](https://github.com/Gozala/light-traits) to improve overall flexibility, as well as add basic polyfills for `Object.create` and property descriptor handling.

 ## Usage